goren74/vivalab-tracker/readme.md

 # Tracker tool by VivaLab

 ## Configuration of the software
 1) Create a folder "data" at the root of the project.
-Put in a new folder your data containing :
+Put in a new folder your data, containing :
     1) Image datasets
-    2) Customers info
+    2) Customers infos

-  So it have to be like this :
+  So it has to be like this :
   * data/
     * your_folder_datasets
         * frames_folder